Coping and support

 - Assemble a support system.
 Ask your friends and family to form a support network for you.
 They may feel helpless and uncertain after your diagnosis.
 Helping you with simple tasks might give them comfort.
 And you might find relief in not having to worry about certain tasks.
 Think of things you want help with, such as meal preparation or getting to appointments.

 - Find someone to talk with.
 Although friends and family can be your best allies, in some cases they have difficulty coping with the shock of your diagnosis.
 In these cases, talking with a counselor, medical social worker, or a pastoral or religious counselor can be helpful.
 Ask your doctor for a referral.

 - Connect with other cancer survivors.
 You may find comfort in talking with other cancer survivors.
 Contact your local chapter of the American Cancer Society to find cancer support groups in your area.
 The Pancreatic Cancer Action Network can connect you with a pancreatic cancer survivor who can provide support by phone or email.
-Mayo Clinic Connect is an online discussion group where you can find people living with cancer or caring for someone with cancer concerns.

 - Consider hospice.
 Hospice care provides comfort and support to terminally ill people and their loved ones.
 It allows family and friends — with the aid of nurses, social workers and trained volunteers — to care for and comfort a loved one at home or in a hospice residence.
 Hospice care also provides emotional, social and spiritual support for people who are ill and those closest to them.

 You may reduce your risk of pancreatic cancer if you:

 - Stop smoking.
 If you smoke, try to stop.
 Talk to your doctor about strategies to help you stop, including support groups, medications and nicotine replacement therapy.
 If you don't smoke, don't start.